The Dangers of Improper Pruning: What You Can Do

 FAQs

-When should I prune my trees?
+How often should I prune my trees?

-Can I prune my trees myself or do I need an expert?
+Do I need to prune my trees myself or do I require the help of the help of a professional?

 Does pruning harm my trees?